 Although it has not expressed any intention to do so, the Company has the right under the Plan to terminate the Plan subject to the provisions set forth in ERISA.
 In the event that the Plan is terminated, participants would become 100% vested in their accounts.
 The Company also has the right to discontinue its contributions at any time.
-Beginning October 1, 2019, the Company discontinued discretionary contributions to the plan until further notice.
+During the year ended December 31, 2020, the Company made no discretionary contributions to the plan.
+Beginning May 1, 2021, the Company elected to begin making contributions, on a discretionary basis, 60% of the first 5% of total compensation that a participant contributed to the Plan.